NCAS-CMS/cf-python/docs/source/tutorial.rst

   dataset using compression is read from disk then it will be written back to disk with the same compression, unless data elements have been modified by assignment.

-..

-* An uncompressed field construct can be compressed, prior to being written to a dataset, with its `~Field.compress` method, which also compresses the metadata constructs as required.

 Examples of all of the above may be found in the sections on :ref:`discrete sampling geometries <Discrete-sampling-geometries>` and